Ms. Chong, Chu Hyon wins Mustang of the Week

 |0

-This work, Ms. Chong, Chu Hyon wins Mustang of the Week [Image 3 of 3], by SSgt Ashley Mikaio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ms. Chong, Chu Hyon wins Mustang of the Week, by SSgt Ashley Mikaio, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.